 What are the advantages of a private treaty sale?

-There are three price strategies and each has their benefits and limitations.
+There are two price strategies and each has their benefits and limitations.

 Asking price